🚨 Scam Guide · 2026

 📍 Canada Place waterfront, Gastown Steam Clock area

-You stopped to watch a street performer near Canada Place doing impressive card tricks to a small crowd.
 He was funny, engaging, and genuinely skilled.
 When the performance ended, he circled the crowd with a hat — totally reasonable.
 But then he pulled you specifically from the audience for a 'special trick,' made you feel like the star, and when it was over, made a joke about how you'd enjoyed the 'VIP experience' and should pay 'VIP prices.'
 The social pressure of the crowd watching made you hand over $40 for what you thought would be a $5 tip.
-A r/vancouver post 'Street scam at Canada Place' had multiple people describing this exact dynamic.
+A traveler report 'Street scam at Canada Place' had multiple people describing this exact dynamic.
+Watch street performances from the edges of the crowd (not the front) — you're less likely to be pulled in.
+Decide in advance what you'd pay for a street show ($2–$5 is generous) and only carry that in your pocket.
+You can always say "I only have $5" — performers are salespeople, not muggers; they'll take it.
+If you don't want to tip at all, walking away is absolutely fine.
+Street performance is legal in Vancouver — just watch the hat-passing cue as your signal to leave.

 Red Flags